image-gallery-deploy/image-gallery-app/LAB2.md

 ![cf](http://i.imgur.com/7v5ASc8.png) Image Gallery "Cute Bunny" Services
 ===

+* Don't work on same branch if first lab hasn't been merged!

 * Restructure project as needed to support this lab
   * (suggestion: start with git mv to put into app folder)